 Desensitization (or Numbing)

 Desensitization is when the volume on your internal and external sensory experience gets turned way down.
-The results may be physical (e.g., a high tolerance to pain or heat), emotional (e.g., apathy, “cold-heartedness”), or sometimes both.
+The results may be physical (e.g., a high tolerance to pain or heat), emotional (e.g., apathy, “cold-heartedness”), or both.

 When you disconnect from your own feelings and then displace them onto someone else, you are projecting.
 For example, you feel enraged with someone but accuse them of being enraged with you.